garbage-team/volume_extractor/README.md

 ## Guide: Installation and setup
 1. Clone the repository.
 2. Install libraries and dependencies, installation will vary depending on system.
+Tensorflow Lite (TFLite) is recommended for running on RPi.
 3. Train a model or download ours, and place it inside the folder.
-Update the MODEL_PATH variable in main.py so that it matches your model.
+Ensure you are running a TFLite model.
+Update the MODEL_PATH variable in main.py so that it matches your models path.
+  * To run a regular tensorflow model some modification in the code needs to be done, or it can be converted using [save_to_tflite()](https://github.com/garbage-team/garbage_view/blob/67b5575ce4821a43bd88860c34d9fbcef89b8e03/src/main.py#L91) from the [garbage-view](https://github.com/garbage-team/garbage_view) repository.

 ## Guide: Setup garbage bin measurement in the lab
 1. Ensure the RPi is connected to the Logitech camera on the tripod.
 The tripod height should be such as the USB cable to the RPi is almost fully stretched.
 Ensure that the power adapter is plugged in and that the RPi is running.